DeArmond, second from left.

 This was not her first teaching experience; during the late 1960s and into the 1970s she and other Alaskan artists traveled to remote villages in northern and western Alaska to teach linoleum-block printing, watercolor painting, and other art forms to local people in a state-sponsored program.
 Among those who joined her on these teaching expeditions in rural villages such as Gambell and Nondalton were the late Rie Muñoz, Yvonne Mozee, and Diana Tillion.
 During the 1970s, Dale and Rie traveled several times to London and Paris to make stone lithographs.

 Dale’s artistic career came to an abrupt end in the summer of 1999, shortly past her 85th birthday.
 In the midst of an assignment to complete four wood engravings as illustrations for a children’s magazine, she suddenly, from one moment to the next, lost her short- and medium-term memory.
 This was devastating to her as an artist and otherwise, as she could no longer do the reading that had always been a vital part of her life.
 This sudden onset of dementia never lifted.
 She gradually withdrew more and more into herself, and was pretty much lost to the world by the time she died quietly at the Pioneers’ Home, early in the morning of November 28, 2006.
 Less than three weeks later, her daughter Jane died in Sitka, at the age of 66.
 Bob survived Dale by four years, and died at the Home on November 26, 2010.
-Bob and Dale’s remains were cremated and their comingled ashes were, per their wishes, scattered across the waters of Sitka Sound on August 13, 2011, by son William, their only immediate survivor.
+Bob and Dale’s remains were cremated and their comingled ashes were, per their wishes, scattered across the waters of Sitka Sound on August 13, 2011, by son William; he died on June 28, 2017.

 DeArmond's works may be viewed/purchased, in addition to fine art galleries and shops, at museums across the United States.
 Below are a few known places where her works may be viewed.
 Know of others?
 Let me know @ email@example.com.